UNCLASSIFIED (U)

 2 FAM 232.2-1 Consular Officers and Employees

 b.
 Consular officers and employees may be called on to give testimony in a civil, administrative, or criminal court case, provided such testimony does not entail producing documents from their archives or giving evidence relating to their official duties.
 U.S. authorities and courts requesting such testimony must take all reasonable steps to avoid interference with the performance of a consular officer's official duties.
 See VCCR Art.
-44.2 ("The authority requiring evidence of a consular officer shall avoid interference with the performance of his functions.
-It may, when possible, take such evidence at his residence or at the consular post or accept a statement from him in writing.")
+44.2: "The authority requiring evidence of a consular officer shall avoid interference with the performance of his or her functions.
+It may, when possible, take such evidence at his or her residence or at the consular post or accept a statement from the consular officer in writing."

 c.
 A consular officer or employee is usually exempt from military, naval, air, police, administrative, or jury service of every kind, if they are: